exatoa/Bench4BL/README.md

 ### Subjects ( Bug reports and Source Code Repositories )
-The below table shows 5 old subjects that used in previous studies and 46 new subjects that we collected more.
+The following table shows five old subjects that used in previous studies and 46 new subjects that we newly collected.
-The subjects classified into 6 groups to manage them (The Previous group is old subjects).
+The subjects are classified into six groups (the five subjects used in previous studies are grouped as "Old subjects").
-Each of the archive contains bug reports, bug report repositories that we refined, cloned git repository and metadata of them that we made.
-If you need a recent git repository, please clone again through a link in Git Repository column.
+Each subject consists of bug reports, bug report repositories that we refined, cloned git repository, and metadata of them that we curated.
+If you need a recent git repository, please clone the repository again by using a link in the "Git Repository" column.
-You can use this data sets following a section "Getting Started"
+Please refer to "Getting Started" for more details.

 | Group                  | Subject | Archive       | Git Repository                           |